-On Saturday 12th August 2018, Lodge Girvan St Johns' held their Annual Barbeque at the Lodge premises.
-Over 60 brethren, family and invited guests enjoyed the event in glorious sunshine.
-Following a special meeting in May where Lodge St John, Maybole, No 11 carried out a Second degree and the monies raised were presented to the charities at the BBQ.
+On Saturday 10th August 2013, Lodge Girvan St Johns' held their Annual Barbeque at the Lodge premises.
+Over 50 brethren, family and invited guests enjoyed the event in glorious sunshine.
+Following a special meeting in May where Lodge St Meddans (Drummore) No 1335 carried out a First degree the monies raised were presented to the charities at the BBQ.

 Both cheques for the sum of £350.00 were presented by the Right Worshipful Master Bro Robert McMaster of Girvan Lodge.